pivotal-cf/git-hooks-core/README.md

 need to download the latest release and put it in your PATH somewhere for the hooks to work.

+### CUSTOMIZATION

+If you're a Pivotal team and you would like your own collection of hooks then please add a branch to this repository with the name `team/<team-name>`.
+For example, if I was on a security team I would push a branch to `team/pcf-security`.
+We originally wanted to have people fork this repository but that requires administrator access for the destination organization.

+If you use `sprout-git` to install this then you can use the `sprout.git.hooks.revision` attribute to set the branch you would like to use.

 ## USAGE

 Point `core.hooksPath` at the directory you cloned this repo to: